TechDufus/FluxNodeInstall/roles/daemon/README.md

-Docker
+Daemon
 =========

-This role installs docker and its accompanied configuration.
+This role installs and configures the Flux daemon, sysbench, and the bootstrap.

-This configuration includes:
-- Installing the following packages:
-  - docker-ce
-  - docker-ce-cli
-  - containerd.io
-- Creating the docker group if it does not exist
-- Adding the user to the docker group
-- Starting the docker service

 Requirements
 ------------

 See [README.md Requirements](../../README.md#requirements).

+[//]: # (This role requires Ansible 2.0 or higher.)

 Role Variables
 --------------